borntofrappe/game-development/README.md

-# Game Development

-The goal of this repo starts out simple: follow [this introduction course](https://www.youtube.com/playlist?list=PLWKjhJtqVAbluXJKKbCIb4xd7fcRkpzoz) to learn a bit about game development.
+The goal of this repo starts out simple: follow [this introduction course](https://www.youtube.com/playlist?list=PLWKjhJtqVAbluXJKKbCIb4xd7fcRkpzoz) to learn about game development.

 In the numbered folders, I follow the course to recreate the presented games.

-In the **Games** folder, I continue to practice by creating either a variant of the proposed games, or new games altogether.
+In the _Games_ folder, I repeat the concepts by creating either a variant of the proposed games, or new games altogether.

-## Reasons
+## Topics

-To learn:

-- game development
+- 2D game development

 - the programming language [**Lua**](https://www.lua.org/)

 - the game engine [**Love2D**](https://love2d.org/)

-To entertain a productive endeavor, and who knows, maybe to hit publish on a finished game.

 ## Resources